-- 167. UN agencies played a pioneering role in mainstreaming a focus on gender in development.
+- 167. United Nations agencies played a pioneering role in mainstreaming a focus on gender in development.
 Within IFAD and FAO, the adoption of gender as a distinct criterion in evaluations in 2010, and of dedicated gender policies in 2012, constituted substantial progress in this direction, although recent projects in our sample appear to be still searching for ways of translating this into practice.
 Gender equality is strongly embedded in the global goal of poverty reduction, which frames inequality as an obstacle.
 In both agencies gender equality is described in relation to equal voice, more access and control over resources, more equitable balanced workloads and sharing benefits.
-Both commit to increasing the share of agricultural aid dedicated to interventions relevant to gender equality (by 30 percent in FAO) Within this overall encouraging scenario, however, the new policies on gender make no reference to its particularity in the context of pastoral development.78 - 168.
+Both commit to increasing the share of agricultural aid dedicated to interventions relevant to gender equality (by 30 per cent in FAO).
+Within this overall encouraging scenario, however, the new policies on gender make no reference to its particularity in the context of pastoral development.77 - 168.
 In 2009, a thematic paper on 'Gender and livestock' produced by IFAD still focused on sedentary farming systems (Rota and Sperandini 2009).
 A similar publication by FAO includes only passing references to pastoral communities (Distefano 2013).
-In November 2010, an IFAD grant funded the first global gathering of pastoralists women, held in Mera, India.
-The participants developed a list of key issues and top priorities for pastoralist women, which resulted in the Mera Declaration, 'a call on governments, governing agencies of the United Nations, other relevant international and regional organizations, research institutes and our own customary leaders to support pastoralist women through specific actions clearly articulated in 23 points...'
+In November 2010, an IFAD grant funded the first global gathering of women pastoralists, held in Mera, India.
+The participants developed a list of key issues and top priorities for pastoralist women which resulted in the Mera Declaration, 'a call on governments, governing agencies of the United Nations, other relevant international and regional organizations, research institutes and our own customary leaders to support pastoralist women through specific actions clearly articulated in 23 points...'
 [058].
-The Mera gathering prompted the first IFAD thematic paper on Women and Pastoralism (Rota et al 2012).
-This paper paves the way for more comprehensive gender and pastoralism strategy or guidelines, but it is still too recent to have influenced the projects submitted to this JES. - 169.
-A brief review of the contribution to gender equality in pastoral-oriented projects was carried out by both agencies as an input to the JES.
-Out of 20 evaluations examined by FAO-OED, eight found gender equality integration moderately satisfactory, five found limited evidence, and seven no evidence of gender equality concerns in the project documents or during implementation: 'overall, the performance of FAO in integrating gender in its interventions targeting pastoralists groups has been inadequate: although the majority of projects included reference to women as heads of households in their project documents, less than half achieved improving women's livelihoods through access to inputs and to some services.
-Admittedly, these shortcomings are quite common in FAO's projects in general and there is no strong indication that projects working with pastoralist groups are faring worse than others in terms of gender mainstreaming.
-Equally, the better performing projects had a gender specialist among their staff'79. - 170.
-In the case of IFAD, the review of 20 evaluations produced by IOE80 found that 'nearly all projects evaluated made an attempt to address gender equality within pastoral communities especially by offering better access to basic services (education, health care), and by providing capacity building for women in income generating activities (e.g. dairy products processing and commercialization [015] handcraft, management and dress making [010, 016].
-Yet, evidence from evaluation reports do not show that significant changes occurred in pastoral women's income and workload levels'.
-On the whole, the performance of these interventions has been mainly assessed as moderately satisfactory'. - 171.
-The JES corroborates these findings in both cases.
-In our core sample, the assessment of the contribution to gender equality scored as predominantly
+The Mera Gathering prompted the first IFAD thematic paper on